EnochGao/vite-plugin-pwa-docs/frameworks/preact.md

 ## Periodic SW Updates

-As explained in [Periodic Service Worker Updates](/guide/periodic-sw-updates), you can use this code to configure this behavior on your application with the virtual module `virtual:pwa-register/preact`:
+As explained in [定期更新 Service Worker ](/guide/periodic-sw-updates), you can use this code to configure this behavior on your application with the virtual module `virtual:pwa-register/preact`:

 ```ts
 import { useRegisterSW } from 'virtual:pwa-register/preact'